-If these points are not met, adjust the temperature and extrude again until the correct appearance is visible.
+°C above and below until the individual requirements are met. the temperature and extrude again until the correct appearance is visible.

 - Tap [OFF] to deactivate the extruder heating unless you want to keep the current extruder temperature for further steps. - To verify the settings, print a sample model and check the extrusion properties.
 Adjust the settings if required.